Cryptolens/cryptolens-cpp/tutorials/add-to-project-windows.md

 ### Using in your own project

-For using the library in your own Visual Studio projects two things needs to be done.
-Firstly, Visual Studio needs to be told to use include files from the *SKM-Client-API-CPP\include* directory, and secondly, the linker in Visual Studio needs to be set up to link against CryptolensSKM.lib.
+To use the library in your own Visual Studio projects two things need to be done.
+First, Visual Studio needs to be told to use include files from the *cryptolens-cpp\include* directory, and secondly, the linker in Visual Studio needs to be set up to link against CryptolensSKM.lib.

-An example project can be found in *SKM-Client-API-CPP\example\Visual Studio\Example1*.
+Example projects can be found in *cryptolens-cpp\examples\Visual Studio\* folder.
-This project is set up to work with the *CryptolensSKM.sln* file, i.e. it looks for *CryptolensSKM.lib* in *SKM-Client-API-CPP\Output\\\<Platform\>\\\<Configuration\>*.
+All of the projects are set up to work with the *CryptolensSKM.sln* file, i.e. it looks for *CryptolensSKM.lib* in *cryptolens-cpp\Output\\\<Platform\>\\\<Configuration\>*.

 ### Setting up include directories

   1. Right-click on the project in in Visual Studio and select Properties.

      ![Right-click on project](images/step1.png)
-  1. The path to *SKM-Client-API-CPP\include* needs to be added under *Configuration Properties -> C\C++ -> General -> Additional Include Directories*.
+  1. The path to *cryptolens-cpp\include* needs to be added under *Configuration Properties -> C\C++ -> General -> Additional Include Directories*.

-     Thus if the SKM-Client-API-CPP git repository was cloned at
+     Thus if the cryptolens-cpp git repository was cloned at
      ```
-     C:\Users\<user>\Documents\Visual Studio 2017\Projects\SKM-Client-API-CPP
+     C:\Users\<user>\Documents\Visual Studio 2017\Projects\cryptolens-cpp
      ```
      this path would be added under *Additional Include Directories*.